Phoenix-neat/P3-Party-Skill-Editor/README.md

 -First, it asks what the intention of the user is (for unmodded P3 or for New Moon)

--Second, it aks for the game played (Journey or Answer)
+-Second, it asks for the game played (Journey or Answer)

+-Third, it asks for the date

--Third, it asks for the level of each party member (and if Junpei has Spring of Life if he is selected)
+-Fourth, it asks for the level of each party member (and if Junpei has Spring of Life if he is selected)

 The program will then spit out a cheat code document, containing the skills that each party member should have at the level provided in the